quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 ## Greasing

-[Editor's note: say something about greasing if added to the transport draftss]
+[Editor's note: say something about greasing if added to the transport draft]

 # Specific Network Management Tasks